-In 6 lessons you'll learn the 7 basic kinds of features; how to discover the right slant; how to interview effectively and dig for nuggets editors and readers love; and how to write brilliant leads (also called "ledes"), personal profiles, columns, and how-to articles.
+Learn the seven basic kinds of features, how to discover the right slant, how to interview effectively and dig for nuggets editors and readers love, and how to write brilliant leads (also called ledes), plus personal profiles, columns, and how-to articles.
 Includes critiques of each writing assignment.

 Write magazine or feature articles like the pros do!

 Are you interested in writing magazine articles or feature articles – for any media – but not quite sure where to begin?
 This course gives you one-on-one instruction, prompt feedback, and fun mini-exercises that get you working on real ideas and articles you could eventually sell and publish.
 You also receive plenty of tips on how to market your writing for money.

 You leave this course knowing both how to organize your ideas and time and how to write articles that will appeal to today’s mass media.

 - Lesson One: Types of features, The changing market, Finding opportunity for publishing